frovedis/frovedis/doc/tutorial/tutorial.md

 function converts the item into the price.
 Then the price is summed up in the next reduce.

-map, mapv, map_values, etc. can take up to 5 node_local variables.
+map, mapv, map_values, etc. can take up to 7 node_local variables.

 ## 2.8 Using with MPI

+You can use MPI functionalities directly from your function.
 Since MPI is SPMD, you need to call the same function on all the workers to use MPI.
 To do this, we think it would be convenient to utilize map of node_local or map_partitions of dvector.
-Please look at theexample in "src/tut2.8".
+Please look at the example in "src/tut2.8".

     d1.mapv_partitions(mpi_func);